Coconut – Journey – Eight of Fruit Trees (Cups)

 Genus: Cocos – Family: Arecaceae

-Coconut signals a time of transition in inner reflection as we begin to feel restless or unfulfilled.
-When coconut appears, we are at a crossroads that may inspire us to release all that we know to embark on a deeper or more meaningful journey of the soul.
+Coconut signals a time of transition and inner reflection, especially if we are feeling restless or unfulfilled.
+Coconut inspires us to embark on a deeper more meaningful journey within our soul.

 As the source of multiple origin myths, the coconut is a restless spirit that embarks on epic journeys that inspire the mind, body and soul to dream big.
 Coconut challenges us to move beyond our comfort zone to experience something new.
 They also indicate that a sense of security will follow us on this journey into the unknown.